pirovc/ganon/docs/classification.md

 A different `cutoff` can be set for every database in a multiple or hierarchical database classification.
 A different `filter` can be set for every level of a hierarchical database classification.

 Note that reads that remain with only one reference match (after `cutoff` and `filter` are applied) are considered a unique match.

+### False positive of a query (--fpr-query)

+ganon uses Bloom Filters, probabilistic data structures that may return false positive results.
+The base false positive of a ganon index is controlled by `--max-fp` when building the database.
+However, this value is the expected false positive for each k-mer.
+In practice, a sequence (several k-mers) will have a way smaller false positive. ganon calculates the false positive rate of a query as suggested by (Solomon and Kingsford, 2016).
+The `--fpr-query` will control the max. value accepted to consider a match between a sequence and a reference, avoiding false positives that may be introduce by the properties of the data structure.

+By default, `--fpr-query 1e-5` is used and it is applied after the `--rel-cutoff` and `--rel-filter`.
+Values between `1e-3` and `1e-10` are recommended.
+This threshold becomes more important when building smaller databases with higher `--max-fp`, assuring that the false positive is under control.
+In this case however, you may notice a in sensitivity of your results.

+!!!
+Note
+    The false positive of a query was first propose in: Solomon, Brad, and Carl Kingsford.
+“Fast Search of Thousands of Short-Read Sequencing Experiments.”
+Nature Biotechnology 34, no. 3 (2016): 1–6. https://doi.org/10.1038/nbt.3442.